eclipse-sumo/sumo/docs/web/docs/Contributed/Cadyts.md

     </measurements>
 ```

-The < ROUTEALTERATIVESFILE\> has to be a XML-file in form of:
+The < ROUTEALTERNATIVESFILE\> has to be a XML-file in form of:

 ```
     <route-alternatives>